jules2689/trudeau/docs/2020-04-17/post_news.md

 **The Hon.
 ChyrstiaFREELAND**:

-(voice oftranslator): navdeep Bains WHO's joining us remotely as well.
+(voice oftranslator): navdeep Bains who is joining us remotely as well.
 Also with us is the deputy chief public health officer,[speaking french](voice of translator):dr. Howard njoo is with us andready to answer your questions.[end of translation]dr. Tam, please.